 Disorders of the Teeth

 - Cavities and tooth decay.
 When bacteria and food particles stick to the teeth, plaque forms.
 The bacteria digest the carbohydrates in the food and produce acid, which dissolves the tooth's enamel and causes a cavity.
-If the cavity isn't treated, the decay process progresses to involve the dentin.
+If the cavity isn't treated, the decay process progresses to involve the dentin and pulp.
 Without treatment, serious infections can occur.

 A common cause of tooth decay in toddlers is "baby bottle tooth decay," which occurs when a child goes to sleep with a milk or juice bottle in the mouth and the teeth are bathed in sugary liquid for an extended period of time.
 To avoid tooth decay and cavities, do not give your child a bottle when going to sleep.
 Also, teach your kids good dental habits — including proper tooth-brushing techniques — at an early age.